 MMus, GRNCM, LRAM

-Catherine Rimer was born and raised in the North East and studied the cello with Emma Ferrand at the RNCM, Alexander Baillie at the RAM, Steven Doane at the Eastman School of Music, NY and with Steven Isserlis at Prussia Cove, with the aid of numerous scholarships.
-As an undergraduate she had inspiring chamber coaching from Eli Goren, William Pleeth and the Amadeus, Bartòk and Smetana Quartets.
-As a postgraduate in the US she pursued a new interest in historical performance practice with Paul O’Dette and Malcolm Bilson, winning the JC Graue Fellowship for her Master’s.
+Catherine Rimer is an experienced and versatile cellist and teacher who performs internationally with leading ensembles on both period and modern instruments.
+She was born and raised in the North East of England and studied the cello with Emma Ferrand at the RNCM, Alexander Baillie at the RAM, Steven Doane at the Eastman School of Music, New York and with Steven Isserlis at Prussia Cove, with the aid of numerous scholarships.
+As an undergraduate she had inspiring chamber coaching from Eli Goren, William Pleeth and the Amadeus, Bartòk and Smetana quartets.
+As a postgraduate in the US she pursued a new interest in historical performance practice with Paul O’Dette, Christel Thielmann and Malcolm Bilson, winning the J C Graue Fellowship for her Master’s.
 Since returning to the UK she has enjoyed a busy freelance career playing with leading ensembles on both period and modern instruments.
+In 2009 she received the honorary Associate of the Royal Academy of Music award (for former students who have made a significant contribution to the music profession).

 Faculties / departments: Historical Performance